muhammedgalib/portfolio/README.md

-# 🎨 Muhammed Galib - Graphic Design Portfolio
+# 🎨 Graphic Design Portfolio

 A premium, dark-themed personal portfolio website designed to showcase graphic design work, branding projects, and professional experience.
 Built with a focus on visual impact, smooth animations, and responsiveness.